 Much more than maintenance is involved in an insurance audit, according to Babbitt, but the bottom line is that LCT’s self-insurance set-aside has been reduced.

-Babbitt has another reason for working with Dossier.
+Babbitt has another reason for working with AMCS Fleet Maintenance.

-“When you call Arsenault for Dossier support, the person on the other side knows what they’re talking about.
+“When you call AMCS for AMCS Fleet Maintenance support, the person on the other side knows what they’re talking about.
 They’re not looking in a book.
 They’re not typing a question into a computer.
 They walk you through it.
 They suggest things you could be doing,” he said.

 “Every time I call tech support, I learn a little something else,” Babbit continued.
 “What if you did this?
 And it will be a new idea, another way to make things better.”

-Best of all, he said, “calls for Dossier support are about how I get Dossier to do this or that.
+Best of all, he said, “calls for AMCS support are about how I get AMCS Fleet Maintenance to do this or that.
 They’re not about, hey, this thing is broke.”